awsdocs/amazon-s3-userguide/doc_source/configuring-block-public-access-account.md

 You can use the S3 console, AWS CLI, AWS SDKs, and REST API to configure block public access settings for your all the buckets in your account\.
 For more information, see the sections below\.

-To configure block public access settings for your buckets and access points, see [Configuring block public access settings for your S3 buckets](configuring-block-public-access-bucket.md)
+To configure block public access settings for your buckets, see [Configuring block public access settings for your S3 buckets](configuring-block-public-access-bucket.md)\.
+For information about access points, see [Performing block public access operations on an access point](access-control-block-public-access.md#access-control-block-public-access-examples-access-point)\.

 ## Using the S3 console<a name="block-public-access-account"></a>